Skip to main content

 Punakha Exploration

-Begin your day with a visit to the magnificent Punakha Dzong, one of Bhutan’s most beautiful and historically significant fortresses.
+The first highlight of today’s tour is the Punakha Dzong, one of Bhutan’s most beautiful and historically significant fortresses.
 Standing at the confluence of the Pho Chhu and Mo Chhu rivers, this architectural masterpiece is also known as the “Palace of Great Happiness.”

 Walk through its grand courtyards, admire the intricate woodwork, and explore sacred temples that house some of Bhutan’s most revered relics.
 With its whitewashed walls, golden roofs, and serene riverside setting, Punakha Dzong offers a deep sense of tranquillity and insight into Bhutan’s spiritual and political history.